CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  test_4D_512_feasible.csv: The CSV file “test_4D_512_feasible.csv” includes the sets of intervals for feasible regions classified by the GPU-based iterative parallel classification method.

 ## Environment
-The Python scripts included in this project have been compiled and executed in the following environment.
+The Python scripts included in this project have been compiled and executed successfully in the following environment.

 ## Instructions
 ### Input information for the Python scripts when solving the two continuous constraint satisfaction problems